-I am in my 32nd year of educating children!
+I have recently retired after 34 years of teaching!
 I have taught children in 4th grade, 3rd grade, and kindergarten, but the majority of my career has been in 1st grade where I have found great joy in teaching children to read, write, build number sense and think logically.
 Although, at any grade level, my first priority is to establish a classroom community where children feel respected, valued, loved, and safe.
 This community creates a classroom where kids want to come and are excited to learn on a daily basis.

 I have also been the K-5 ELA Coordinator for the district for 6 years.
 In this role, I have guided the writing of curricula, the implementation of best practices, and the development and analysis of effective assessments.